Kraego/Occupancy_Plotter/README.md

 # Occupancy_Plotter
-Prints an Occupancy Grid for the given csv File.
+Prints an Occupancy Grid for the given csv Files.

 Usage see main.